How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 This technique forces you to connect directly with the main idea, ensuring the original phrasing doesn’t overly influence your rewrite.

-When explaining things casually, we tend to use clear, natural language.
-This explanation is often exactly what you need for an accessible rewrite.
+When explaining things casually, we tend to use clear, natural language, which is often exactly what you need for an accessible rewrite.

 Conclusion